hengjiwang/hydramuscle/README.md

 # Neuromechanical Modeling of _Hydra_
-A complete mechanistic model of _Hydra_ from neural network stimulation to behaviors.
+A complete mechanistic model of _Hydra_ from neural network activity to behaviors.